About Pork Checkoff

 Failure to comply with these collection requirements can result in fines of up to $1,000 for each unreported sale and the payment of 1.5 percent interest per month on late payments.

 Food editors, chefs, journalists and other food trend influencers in the U.S. receive pork industry information on a regular basis.
-Checkoff funds also make information about how pork fits into a healthy diet available to health professionals, registered dietitians, teachers and others.
+Pork Checkoff funds are also used to create information about how pork fits into a healthy diet available to health professionals, registered dietitians, teachers and others.